Neo Chequing (Formerly Everyday) Account Review

 We’re so happy that’s changing.
 The Neo Money card is a prepaid Mastercard that allows you to make purchases in-store and online, and gives you ATM access anywhere Mastercard is accepted.

-The Neo Money Card also pays the same great interest rate as the Neo Money Account, plus you get up to 5% cashback from Neo partner stores (up to 10,000 partners and counting).
+The Neo Money Card also pays the same interest rate as the Neo Money Account, plus you get up to 5% cashback from Neo partner stores (up to 10,000 partners and counting).
 You’re basically paid twice for using the card, and we’ve never seen a big bank come close to that kind of offer.

-Drawbacks to a Neo Money Account
+Drawbacks to a Neo Chequing Account

-Now that the Neo Money card gives you the ability to make in-store and online purchases as well as ATM withdrawals, one of the main drawbacks to the Neo Money Account has been eliminated.
+Now that the Neo Money card gives you the ability to make in-store and online purchases as well as ATM withdrawals, one of the main drawbacks to the Neo Account has been eliminated.
 However there are a few more considerations:

 Neo does not offer paper cheques